-The techniques discussed below provide solutions to common use cases and conversation challenges.
+The techniques discussed below provide solutions to advanced use cases.

 Step Up authentication